Veg Seekh Kabab is a delicious snack cum starter made using mixed vegetables like carrot, beans, cabbage, peas, capsicum, potatoes and spices.

 - Add veggie mixture.

-- Add 1 teaspoon red chilli powder, 1 teaspoon cumin-coriander powder, 1/2 teaspoon garam masala powder, 1 teaspoon chaat masala powder, 1 tablespoon lemon juice and salt to taste.
+- Add 1 teaspoon red chilli powder, 1 teaspoon cumin-coriander powder, 1/2 teaspoon garam masala powder, 1 teaspoon chaat masala powder, 1 tablespoon lemon juice, 2½ tablespoons roasted gram flour(from step-1) and salt to taste.

 - Mix well.
 Add 3 tablespoons breadcrumbs.